4 Sources

 Source: Reuters

-The deal is not just about energy; it also promises significant economic benefits.
-Kevin Miller, AWS vice president of global data centers, stated, "We are making the largest private sector investment in state history - $20 billion - to bring 1,250 high-skilled jobs and economic benefits to the state, while also collaborating with Talen Energy to help power our infrastructure with carbon-free energy" 1.
+Kevin Miller, AWS vice president of global data centers, highlighted the significance of this investment, stating, "We are making the largest private sector investment in state history - $20 billion - to bring 1,250 high-skilled jobs and economic benefits to the state, while also collaborating with Talen Energy to help power our infrastructure with carbon-free energy" 4.

 Technology